devhawk/blog-posts/Posts/20060906-1655-here-has-moved-and-will-move-again/json-content.md

 the program manager for my project and as I said, it’s temporary.
 I guess there’s no point unpacking.

-Update – about 30 minutes after I posted this, we got the official email that we’re moving at the end of the month.
+**Update**: about 30 minutes after I posted this, we got the official email that we’re moving at the end of the month.